cauldronio/cauldron-deployment/README.md

         You can leave the other configuration as it is, but there are some points that could be interesting:
         - If you are going to run Cauldron in a public IP is important that you change some of the passwords: `db_root_password`, `db_password` and `es_admin_password` are the most important.
         - Some configuration files for Docker containers will be mounted in the local filesystem.
 The default directory is `/tmp` because of permissions.
 If you want another directory, you can modify it with the `configuration_dir` option.
-        - If you are using any of the mentioned ports before (8000 or 5601), you can change them here.
+        - If you are using any of the mentioned ports before (9000), you can change them here.
+For production port 443 is desirable and set `enable_port_80` to true (for redirects).
         - You can select how many workers for mordred will be running in the `num_workers` option.
 By default is **3**, but you can change it.

-    - It's important to change the certificates for your deployment machine.
+    - Another important configuration is to change the certificates for your deployment machine.
 All the certificates used are located inside `playbooks/roles/configure_cauldron/files/keys`.

-      You can generate your self-signed certificates if you are going to run it locally.
-For that, browse to the previous directory and run `generate.sh`
+      By default, there aren't certificates, you have to generate at least self-signed certificates.
+To do that, browse to the mentioned directory and run `generate.sh`:

         ```
-        cd playbooks/roles/configure_cauldron/files/keys
+        $ cd playbooks/roles/configure_cauldron/files/keys
-        ./generate.sh
+        $ ./generate.sh
         ```
-        You can ovewrite those files with  your custom certificates.You can access the following link for more details: [OpenDistro Certificates](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/generate-certificates/)
+        One of the most important is certificates is `ssl_server`, it is used for the communication outside the containers.
+Use a signed certificate for a public machine.
+(We are working with `certbot`, a playbook will be soon available)

-        One of the most important is certificates is `ssl_server`, it is used for the communication outside the containers between the client and the server.
+        For more information about each certificate, you can access the following link for more details: [OpenDistro Certificates](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/generate-certificates/)

 3. Finally, it's necessary to have a inventory file for the target machine.
 If you are running it locally, you can use the `local` file inside `playbooks` directory.

-    If you are going to create a new inventory, it's important that the name for the group (the header between `[]`) is the same as  the file inside `group_vars` that you previously renamed/copied.
+    IMPORTANT: If you are going to create a new inventory, the name for the group (the header `[]`) must be the same as the name of the file inside `group_vars` that you previously renamed/copied.

 ### Running
 Navigate to `playbooks` directory from the root of the repository.